elodom22/belly-button-challenge/README.md

 # belly-button-challenge

-## Objective/Discovery
-Build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.\
-The dataset reveals that a small handful of microbial species (aka operational taxonomic units - OTUs) were present in more than 70% of people.
+This challenge involves building an interactive dashboard to explore microbial biodiversity in human navels using the Belly Button Biodiversity dataset.
+Here we use D3.js to load data, create visualizations like bar and bubble charts, and display demographic metadata.
+The dashboard will allow users to select samples dynamically, updating the plots accordingly.
+Finally, you'll deploy the app to a static hosting service, ensuring proper documentation and version control.
+This project strengthens skills in data visualization, web development, and interactive design for scientific analysis.

 ### Workflow description:
 Use the D3 library\